DMOJ/docs/docs/site/api.md

 ## API Tokens

 The DMOJ supports API tokens for accessing the majority of the site as your native user, in addition to both API versions.
-The admin portion of the site is left intentionally innacessible with these tokens.
+The admin portion of the site is left intentionally inaccessible with these tokens.
 You may generate an API token on your *Edit Profile* page.
 To use, include the following header with every request where <API Token> is your API token:

 ```
 Authorization: Bearer <API Token>